Benchmarking Robustness of Machine Reading Comprehension Models: Evaluation

+For model evaluation, all the models are trained on the original RACE training set, tuned hyper-parameters on the original RACE dev set, and tested on our AdvRACE benchmark.
+We evaluate four competitive models: BERT-Large, XLNet, RoBERTa-Large, ALBERT-xxLarge.
+We concatenate each candidate answer with the corresponding passage and question, then encode each of these four concatenated sequences and pass the representations of the first position of each sequence (i.e., representations of the \texttt{[CLS]} token) through a fully-connected layer for answer prediction.
+The results are presented in Table~\ref{results}.
+In addition to reporting the accuracy of each model on each test set, we also report the percentage performance drop relative to the performance on the original test set for the adversarial test sets.

-Additionally, we also find that: 1) All the models degrade significantly on the perturbed test sets.
-2) The superimposed attack is much more effective than the respective individual perturbation, but the resultant percentage drop is relatively smaller than the linear sum of the percentage drop of the three individual perturbations.
-3) Distractor extraction is more effective than distractor generation in terms of attacking the models.
-This is probably due to the fact that models rely more on text matching~\cite[see][]{Si2019WhatDB}.
+From the results, we find that: 1) BERT is the most vulnerable among these four models (by comparing the average percentage drop in performance in the last row).
+Models that achieve higher performance on the original test set generally suffer less relative performance drop from the adversarial attacks.
+2) Distractor extraction is more effective than distractor generation in terms of attacking the models, probably due to the fact that these models rely heavily on text matching~\cite{Si2019WhatDB}.
+3) All of the adversarial attacks in our AdvRACE benchmark incur a significant drop of models' performance, which is much more effective than previous attempts~\cite{ORB} in revealing weaknesses of the most competitive MRC models.